Axiomatic Explainer Globalness via Optimal Transport: EXPERIMENTS

 Wasserstein distances are challenging to calculate in high dimensions; we rely on approximation methods for \abbr{}.
 While generally any approximation method can be used, Sliced Wasserstein \citep{bonneel2015sliced} is particularly efficient for the feature attribution case when $d_\explanationSpace$ is Euclidean distance, due to symmetry in the baseline distribution.
 Alternatively, Entropic regularization \citep{sinkhorn} is another widely-used algorithm that can be used with other distance metrics.
 We utilize \citet{pot} for our implementation of \abbr{}.
 Additional detail on approximation methods are outlined in App. \ref{app:implementation}.
 Empirical time complexity results are provided in App. \ref{app:time}.

-\section{Experiments}
+\section{EXPERIMENTS}

 We evaluate \abbr{} on a variety of explainers, datasets and classifiers.
 In Sec. \ref{sec:experiment_auc} we show how various explainers can be compared based on faithfulness metrics against their level of globalness.
 In Sec. \ref{sec:experiment_jagged_boundary} we illustrate how \abbr{} helps in evaluating explainer effectiveness.
 In Sec. \ref{sec:experiment_clustering} we show how \abbr{} captures increased explanation diversity.
 We approximate \abbr{} with $p=2$, (i.e. $\hat G_2$) and select $d_\mathcal{E}, U_\mathcal{E}$ based on the relevant framework (Sec. \ref{sec:axioms}).
 All experiments were run on an internal cluster using AMD EPYC 7302 16-Core processors with Nvidia V100 GPUs.
+All source code is publicly available at \url{https://github.com/davinhill/WassersteinGlobalness}.

 \textbf{Datasets.} We evaluate \abbr{} on 2 tabular dataset (Divorce \citep{uci_datasets}, NHANES \citep{millerPlanOperationHealth1973}), 3 image datasets (MNIST \citep{lecunMNISTHandwrittenDigit2010}, CIFAR10 \citep{krizhevskyLearningMultipleLayers2009}, ImageNet200 \citep{imagenet}), and 1 synthetic dataset (Jagged Boundary, described in Section \ref{sec:experiment_jagged_boundary}).
 Datasets and model details are listed in App. \ref{app:datasets}.